 The Associate of Applied Science (A.A.S.) online degree program in Law Enforcement at the University of Alaska Southeast, Sitka Campus is designed to provide participants with up-to-date, industry-specific training that will enhance their professional opportunities.
-Tailored to teach participants how to handle the challenges of the law enforcement profession, this Alaska-centric degree has been designed to appeal to and address the current critical shortage of Alaskans in the law enforcement profession.
+Tailored to teach participants how to handle the challenges of the law enforcement profession, this degree has been designed to appeal to and address the current critical shortages in the law enforcement profession.

 This A.A.S. degree provides the college-level written and oral communications courses necessary for successful academy and workplace responsibilities.
 It is also composed to blend directly into Justice Bachelor Degrees offered by the University of Alaska Anchorage and the University of Alaska Fairbanks with no loss of credit.

 Salaries range from $20,000 to roughly $75,000 per year, depending on position and location.
 Career options for students completing the program include:

 - Village public safety officer